 - Is the pulse oximetry low?
 Is it lower than baseline or compared with last visit?
-Is it low on ambulation? - Is there a pre-existing pulmonary autoimmune condition (e.g., sarcoidosis)? - Does patient have lung metastases? - History of radiation to the lung? - Is there a history of prior respiratory compromise (e.g., asthma, COPD, congestive heart failure)? - Has the patient experienced other immune-related adverse effects?
+Is it low on ambulation? - Is there a pre-existing pulmonary autoimmune condition (e.g., sarcoidosis)? - Does patient have lung metastases? - History of radiation to the lung? - History of recent COVID-19 infection? - Is there a history of prior respiratory compromise (e.g., asthma, COPD, congestive heart failure)? - Has the patient experienced other immune-related adverse effects?